mondalsou/NN_NVcen/README.md

 * The measured RMSE value for the validation set is in the order of 1.8E-04, which shows the very high accuracy of the predicted Model.

-Comparison of Machine Learning Prediction and Qunatum Mechanical simulation results of D tensor RED point = Quantum Mechanical Simulation Result
+Comparison of *Machine Learning Prediction* and *Qunatum Mechanical Simulation* results of D tensor
+* RED point = Quantum Mechanical Simulation Result
-BLUE point = Machine Learning Prediction
+* BLUE point = Machine Learning Prediction

 ![alt text](https://github.com/mondalsou/NN_NVcen/blob/main/SI-10.png)